lixinW/ship-hats-docs/snippets/onboarding-faqs.md

 <details>
-  <summary style="font-size:20px"><b>Since the subscription model includes GitLab Native tools, do we still need to subscribe to other tools such as SonarQube?
-Is there a checklist on the difference between the tools that we can refer to? </b></summary><br>
+  <summary>Since the subscription model includes GitLab Native tools, do we still need to subscribe to other tools such as SonarQube?
+Is there a checklist on the difference between the tools that we can refer to? </summary><br>

 Choice of tools depends on agency-specific use case and requirements.
 Refer to our [Tooling Strategy and Assessment](https://docs.developer.tech.gov.sg/docs/ship-hats-getting-started/ship-hats-tools?id=tooling-strategy)
 </details>